Dhruv-Gaba/Spotify-clone/README.md

 - **Seamless Experience:** Ensures a responsive design for a seamless user experience across various devices and screen sizes.
 - **Mobile-Friendly:** Optimized for mobile viewing, enabling users to enjoy the Spotify clone on their smartphones.

-### 3. Static Content Showcase
+### 3. Dynamic Content and Music Playback

-- **Visual Aspect:** The project currently features static content, emphasizing the visual representation of Spotify's design.
-- **Dynamic Future:** While static for now, future enhancements may involve integrating dynamic content using JavaScript.
+- **Play Music:** The project now includes JavaScript functionality that allows users to play music, enhancing the interactive experience.
+- **Interactive Elements:** Users can interact with song cards to play, pause, and switch tracks, providing a more dynamic and engaging interface.
+- **Static and Dynamic Integration:** While initially focusing on static content, the project has evolved to integrate dynamic features, offering a richer user experience.